 And also remember, you don’t have to be a genius to work in STEM, just a passion.

-In 2021, Queensland Women’s Week will be held from 3 to 14 March.
-It is an expansion of International Women's Day, providing for a week-long, statewide celebration of the achievements of Queensland women and girls.
+In 2021, Queensland Women’s Week was held from 3 to 14 March.
+It was an expansion of International Women's Day, providing for a week-long, statewide celebration of the achievements of Queensland women and girls.
 If you know extraordinary women in any science field, give them the recognition they deserve!
-The 2021 Queensland Women in STEM Prize is now accepting applications until 9 April.
+The 2021 Queensland Women in STEM Prize has been announced.